 The refining process also makes flour very acidic.
 The acidity in the flour, when consumed in high amounts, forces your body to take calcium from your bones—which can negatively affect bone density levels.
 High levels of acidity in the body can also cause chronic inflammation, leading to a whole host of chronic conditions like arthritis.

-White flour also contains gluten, which is very problematic for many.
-Gluten is a type of protein found in many grains such as wheat, rye, and barley.
+When you hear the word protein, you probably think of red meat or whey protein powder.
+But white flour contains a protein called gluten that can be problematic for some people.
+Gluten is found in many grains such as wheat, rye, and barley.
 Gluten contributes to the elasticity of baked products and helps shape and bind food together.
-Since so many people have difficulty digesting gluten, which can damage the walls of the small intestines and be the trigger for many autoimmune diseases and cause inflammation, finding an alternative is critical.
+Since some people have difficulty digesting gluten, which can damage the walls of the small intestines and be the trigger for many autoimmune diseases and cause inflammation, finding an alternative is critical.

 Luckily, recent and ongoing advancements in food development make it possible for people to enjoy their favorite foods without having to use white flour as the main ingredient.
 There are so many healthier flour substitutions on the market that can replace white flour in many recipes.
 Each one has unique properties and flavor profiles.

 Almond flour is made solely of ground whole almonds.
-It is a great option for low carb eaters, and popular with those following a keto, paleo, or gluten-free diet plan. ¼ cup has 150 calories, 6 grams of carbs, and 3 grams of fiber—with just 3 grams of total net carbs (total carbs minus fiber).
+It is a great option for low carb eaters and popular with those following a keto diet plan (like the Trifecta meal plan). ¼ cup has 150 calories, 6 grams of carbs, and 3 grams of fiber—with just 3 grams of total net carbs (total carbs minus fiber).
 Compare that to white flour, which contains 110 calories, 23 grams of carbs, and 0 grams of fiber.
 Also, almonds are an excellent source of vitamin E, which promotes healthy, glowing skin and helps prevent inflammation.

 Coconut flour can make a great white flour substitute for so many baked treats because it naturally adds a slightly sweet flavor to recipes.
 Coconut flour is also low in carbs and provides 10 grams of fiber per ¼ cup to help keep you full and satisfied.
 It also has 6 grams of protein and provides 20% of your daily iron needs, which many of us fall short on.
 Additionally, it packs medium-chain triglycerides (MCTs), which are known to protect against heart disease and provide immediate energy.